KatVolkova/inventory-management-system/README.md

 - Links are highlighted based on the current active page for better user experience.

-- Admin Panel is higgen for unlogged users.
+- Admin Panel is hidden for unlogged users.

 - Collapsible menu for smaller screen sizes (hamburger menu).